dendad-trainer/Titanic-Survivors/INSTRUCTIONS.md

 Clone the git repository.
 This should create a folder called 'Titanic-Survivors', with the folders 'data' and 'model', and following files at the top level: titanic-environment.yml, Titanic-Survivors-SMSL.ipynb, Titanic-Survivors.ipynb.
 You can delete the last file, since it only applies to the full SageMaker service.

-Upload the 'titanic.csv' file from the Kaggle link (above), into the 'data' folder.
+Upload the 'titanic.csv' file from the OpenML link (above), into the 'data' folder.

 In Jupyter Lab, Right click on titanic-environment.yml and "Create Conda Environment".
 This will start a terminal session and install the necessary requirements, including sklearn, pandas, numpy.